 Our algorithms explore the power output of your system, as well as the consumption of your home, in order to determine if the system is functioning correctly.
 If a problem is identified we first check to see if the issue is a technical one; this may involve automatic resolution of certain configuration issues.
-If this is not the case our Operations Team swings into action.
+We also assess the longevity of the performance issue.

 So how does that play out in real life?

 Let’s take an example of a site with an over-voltage issue.
 Our algorithms would compare the output of the solar system to our calculated expectations, which we base on many inputs such as the panel tilt and orientation and the local weather.
 Since the inverter is regularly curtailing the output of the system (due to the high voltage), the system would not meet our expectations, and would be flagged as underperforming.
-This alert generates a support ticket for our operations team and a notification for the user dashboard.
+This alert generates a notification for the solar owner and their solar retailer.

-Our Operations Team would check the output of the system, and note the drops in generation that are occuring.
+The solar retailer would check the output of the system, and note the drops in production that are occuring.
 They would recognise the potential of the grid voltage to cause these, and compare the timing of the drops in output power to the local grid voltage.
 They would be able to see that when the grid voltage rises above a certain level the power output is dropping, and have confirmed the cause of the fault.

-This is the level of service you can expect with Solar Analytics - a powerful monitoring service which not only provides you with information on your solar production and energy consumption, but also lets you know if your system is performing as it should.
-Our intelligent algorithms and expert Support Team allow us to actively monitor your system, rigorously working to ensure that you are getting the most out of your solar.
+This is the level of sophistication that you can expect from Solar Analytics - powerful energery management software that not only provides you with information on your solar production and energy consumption, but also lets you know if your system is performing as it should.
+Our intelligent algorithms allow us to actively monitor your system, rigorously working to ensure that you are getting the most out of your solar.

 Let us know if you have any questions about how Solar Analytics works.
 Head to the How It Works page to find out more.